mddemarie/backend-challenge/README.md

 - the usage of the module `bcrypt` is safer
 - it is better to hash and check the password in the models.py than in the views.py
 - the functionality for sign up should be improved - **email confirmation** is totally **missing**.
-The sign up enables only the token generation that grants an authorized access to a protected source (GET, GET:id, PUT:id, DELETE:id).
+The sign up enables only the token generation that grants an authorized access to a protected source (GET, GET:id, PUT, DELETE).
 Anonymous access to POST method is possible due to necessary sign up (= creating of new user).
 - the sign up could implement `EmailPasswordForm` in forms.py that could be displayed on the home page for creating a new account (not obligatory for the task).
 - it would be great to have **migrations** for changes that happen in the database fields/tables - possible to do with Alembic that is installed with requirements.txt.
 - **more integration tests** in `test_views.py` are needed for checking RESTful architechture: very important for catching errors that could return the response code 500, overwriting wrong success response codes and giving appropriate error messages if the HTTP request is not successful